kevin-troy/neural_dynamics_learning/README.md

 # Neural Dynamics Learning
-Learning the transition functions of dynamical systems with neural networks.
+[WIP] Learning the transition functions of dynamical systems with neural networks.